kitled/demo-fasthtml-picocss/README.md

 > [!NOTE]
 > This is highly speculative.
 I need to run tests to know if my intuition makes sense here, and prove that current SOTA can't already do it well enough.

-There's a total of about 100 HTML:FastHTML pairs.
+There's (*will be*) a total of about 100 HTML:FastHTML pairs.
 That's a 'functionally perfect' dataset I'd like to feed some LLMs to see if it makes them great FastHTML writers and interpreters.

 Two cool goals might be

 - "Any webpage to FastHTML" generates FH code from web pages
-  - as a browser extension perhaps, to inspect & quickly capture any component/layout
+  - as a browser extension perhaps, to inspect & quickly capture any component/layout → I've no idea how to do that (yet)
-- "FastHTML to HTML" ← doing what FastHTML does, output into a usable `.html` file
+- "FastHTML to HTML" ← can LLMs replace the Fast 'core', doing what FastHTML does, output into a usable `.html` file?

-Possible next step, add a "prompt" column: user input that produces the FastHTML snippet as output.
+Possible next step: add a "prompt" column → user input that produces the FastHTML snippet as output.
 This may help us reach yet another goal:

 - "Prompt to FastHTML" ← in plain English: make a website